House of Illusion by Nicola Devon

 The actors are bland and boring, and most of them don’t matter in the slightest.

 The attempts at horror and suspense—the parts of the book trying to make the house feel “haunted”—are so ham-fisted, so pointed, that even I found them laughable.
 Like, at one point something ‘scary’ happened and I literally laughed out loud.

 And the plot, dear cod, the plot.
 I desperately wish I could somehow convey its sheer stupidity, but in addition to being predictable and unnecessarily convoluted, it’s surprisingly large.
 Especially since most of it comes to life in the last 50 pages.
 It goes from “Spooky, I hear unaccounted-for music” to “Well, you see, Aunt Elma is trying to murder everyone and burn down the house because she was jilted by Merlin’s assistant Cameron and desperately wanted to have a baby—which she couldn’t—and Merlin knocked up Cameron’s wife creating an heir that Elma didn’t want to compete with and oh my god Cameron and his family live in the walls as fugitives, that’s why the house feels haunted!
-Btw, Cameron only killed Merlin in self-defense but he did kidnap a boy who snuck into The Retreat so his daughter could eventually carry on the family line because … sure.”
+Btw, Cameron only killed Merlin in self-defense but he did kidnap a boy who snuck into The Retreat so his daughter could marry and bear children literally in the walls because he wanted his family line to endure because … sure.”